Female leaders at Unipart share their career insights to mark International Women’s Day today (8 March).

-Introducing the contributions from his leadership team members, Unipart Group Chairman and Chief Executive John Neill said: “Unipart is committed to doing business responsibly and that means creating a workplace where everyone can thrive.
+Introducing the contributions from his female leaders, Unipart Group Chairman and Chief Executive John Neill said: “Unipart is committed to doing business responsibly and that means creating a workplace where everyone can thrive.
 At the heart of the philosophy of The Unipart Way is the belief that everyone can make a positive impact on our success no matter their background or where they work in the business.

-“Everyone who joins Unipart has the ability to build a successful career with us, as Claire, Carol, Karen, and Kelly all demonstrate.
+“Everyone who joins Unipart has the ability to build a successful career with us, as our female leaders all demonstrate.
 We call this Gate to Great, and we provide a suite of personal development support to enable all our people to realise their full potential.

 “In addition to Gate to Great, we have launched Digital Gate to Great to give our people the digital skills they need for their careers to flourish as we continue our journey through the Fourth Industrial Revolution.”